MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/apache-guacamole-content.md

 - Build and release with [continuous integration](https://docs.microsoft.com/devops/develop/what-is-continuous-integration) and [continuous delivery](https://docs.microsoft.com/devops/deliver/what-is-continuous-delivery) (CI/CD) pipelines.
 - Use automated testing.

-For more information,see [Operational excellence design principles](/azure/architecture/framework/devops/principles).
+For more information, see [Operational excellence design principles](/azure/architecture/framework/devops/principles).

 ### Performance efficiency

 Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
 For more information, see [Performance efficiency pillar overview](/azure/architecture/framework/scalability/overview).

-Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient way.
-To accomplish this goal, consider using [Azure Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/overview), which allows you to create and manage a group of load-balanced VMs.
+To accomplish this goal, consider using [Azure Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/overview), which you can use to create and manage a group of load-balanced VMs.
 The number of VM instances can automatically increase or decrease in response to demand or a defined schedule.

 ## Deploy this scenario